 Operation: REN is used to change the name of a file.
-Load the AC with the beginning address of a 4-word block, where whose name is to be changed, that is, to rename a file one must first open it, otherwise, REN is illegal.
+Load the AC with the beginning address of a 4-word block, where contains the internal file number associated with the file whose name is to be changed, that is, to rename a file one must first open it, otherwise, REN is illegal.